ethanrg3/grAId/DESIGN.md

 - Gamification elements (streaks, achievements) to encourage participation.

 ## 7. Future Enhancements
-- Expand AI model for personalized learning styles.
+- Beta test with students in homeschool and charter schools for quicker adoption
-- Integrate voice-based AI for verbal question practice.
+- Secure partnerships with businesses to reward students with gift cards for completing questions
-- Develop API for integration with school LMS platforms.
+- Implement leaderboard/gamification system to increase student engagement and subsequent test scores

 ## 8. Security & Compliance
 - **Data Encryption**: All user data is encrypted at rest and in transit.
 - **Privacy Compliance**: GDPR and COPPA compliant for student data protection.
-- **Access Control**: Role-based authentication for students and educators.
+- **Access Control**: Role-based authentication for students, parents, and educators.

 ## 9. Deployment & Scaling Strategy
 - Deployed on AWS/GCP with auto-scaling groups.